 Geelong – a brief history

-Geelong’s original owners are the Wathaurong People who called the bay “Jillong” and surrounding land “Corayo”.
+The Wathaurong People were Geelong’s first residents and they originally called the bay “Jillong” and the surrounding land “Corayo”.
 The name Jillong has a meaning similar to “a place of the sea bird over the white cliffs”.
-Somehow we got it mixed up and now call the land Geelong and the bay Corio.
-The Wathaurong People have left Geelong with a lasting legacy, many of regions much loved names and its streets are anglicized versions of their names, including Moorabool, Gheringhap, Malop, Moolap, Corio, Geelong, Barwon, You Yangs, Bellarine, Colac, Beeac and Birregurra just to name a few.
+Somehow we got it all mixed up and now call the land Geelong and the bay Corio.
+The Wathaurong People have left Geelong with a lasting legacy, many of the regions much loved place names and its streets are anglicized versions of Wathaurong words, including Moorabool, Gheringhap, Malop, Moolap, Corio, Geelong, Barwon, You Yangs, Bellarine, Colac, Beeac and Birregurra just to name a few.

 Matthew Flinders, sailed into Corio Bay on the 27 April 1802.
 He charted the entire bay, including the Geelong area.
 In January 1803, Surveyor-General Charles Grimes aboard the Cumberland sailed into the bay and mapped the area.
 If not the first, one of the earliest reported deaths of an Aboriginal person by Europeans occurred in October of 1803 when the First Lieutenant JH Tuckey and his party camped in the area around North Shore.
 Escaped convict William Buckley escaped to the area also around this time.
 Explorers Hamilton and Hume were the next through the region in 1824.